turingschool/career-development-curriculum/module_one/mod1_career_journal_prompts.md

 4. Strengths in action
 * Write 1-2 sentences describing how you like to work (i.e., Do you pre-plan?
 Do you talk through your ideas first?
 Do you work better with deadlines?
 How do you stay organized?)
-* How could you talk about these working preferences with your project teammates?
+* How could you describe these working preferences to your project teammates?
 Your mentor?
 Your instructors?
 * What would you need to be aware of when working with people who have different strengths from you?
 * How could your Pairin results help you better understand your everyday working preferences?